Skip to content

 Let’s now look at how to codify the business rules for service provisioning using Infrahub’s generator feature.
 To put it simply, a generator is a Python script that interacts with data to transform a high-level service request into a technical implementation.
 The process starts with defining inputs and mapping them to the final output.

-service implementation 1
+service implementation diagram

 Generators are built on the concept of idempotency.
 If you are familiar with Ansible, this concept should sound familiar.
 The goal is to make the generator repeatable: it assigns resources the first time it runs, and if run again, it changes nothing if the desired state is already achieved.
 This approach ensures the code is robust and predictable.